zubkov-andrei/pg_profile/doc/pg_profile.md

 This section of report contains top database objects, using statistics from Statistics Collector views.

+Sections containing data for tables and indexes have a storage parameters preview - you can click on the row to see storage parameters of an object just under the row.

 #### Top tables by estimated sequentially scanned volume

 Top database tables sorted by estimated volume, read by sequential scans.
 Based on *pg_stat_all_tables* view.
 Here you can search for tables, possibly lacks some index on it.
 When there is no relation sizes collected with *pg_relation_size()*, estimation will be calculated based on *pg_class.relpages* field.
 This will be less accurate, so such values will be provided in square brackets.